Mengwei-Xu/Event-B-BDI-Models/README.md

 > You do **not** need to unzip `StackProject.zip` or `JAIR_Final_models.zip`.
 Rodin can import these archives directly.

 In Rodin, please go to **File** → **Open Projects from File System**, click **Archive**, then select, for example, `StackProject.zip` from this repository.
 The project will appear in the **Event-B Explorer**.
-You can then open the theory, context, and machine.
+You can then open the theory, context, and machine files as usual.

+### 5. Inspect proofs in Rodin

+To inspect the proofs (especially the invariant safety properties for the running example) in Rodin, for example, first open the project `BDIAgentRobotCleaningModels` in the Event-B Explorer, expand the machine `BDISemantics` node, and then **Proof Obligations** view should now appear.
+This view lists all proof obligations (POs) generated from `BDISemantics`, including invariant preservation together with their status (proved, undischarged, pending).
+For example, green icons indicates a PO is proved.

+To inspect one in detail, double-click a PO to switch to the *Proving* perspective, where Rodin shows a proof tree and the applied rules.
+To enter the *Proving* perspective, please go to  **Window → Perspective → Open Perspective → Proving**.
+In the proving perspective, you can expand the proof tree to see how the invariant follows from the event’s guards, actions, and hypotheses, and you can replay the existing proofs.
+All proofs needed for e.g. the paper’s safety and faithfulness claims are already discharged; inspection is read-only unless you choose to change them.

 ## Reproducing the paper’s results

-The artefact supports the following tasks:
+The artefacts support the following tasks:

 1. Inspecting the formal encoding of the BDI/CAN language:
    * BeliefTheory and BDITheoryProject provide the underlying theories for encoding BDI syntax and semantics.